Equitable AI Knowledge Hub

 AI for Disability Inclusion.
 Enabling change with advanced technology Accenture This report highlights AI's potential for workplace inclusion, addressing risks, promoting accessibility, ethical strategies, and fostering multi-stakeholder collaboration.
 Report PDF

 Artificial Intelligence and Facilitation of Employment Opportunities for People with Disabilities EARN - Employer Assistance and Resource Network on Disability Inclusion This policy brief provides a roadmap for organizations to design, procure and use AI to benefit and not discriminate against people with disabilities.
 It includes a policy framework; discussion of challenges and opportunities regarding recruiting, hiring and provision of reasonable accommodations; guiding principles; best, promising and emerging practices; and helpful resources.
-Report PDF
+Report Website

 Disability, Bias, and AI – Report Meredith Whittaker et al. (AI Now Institute) 2019 The report explores disability, bias, and AI.
 Drawing on disability studies and activism, it highlights risks, challenges norms enforced by AI, and suggests lessons from disability rights for AI accountability.
 Centering disability refines approaches to mitigate AI harms.
 Report PDF